madskjeldgaard/persistentmainfx/README.md

 The class it contains (`PersistentMainFX`) is not used directly but is inherited by a sub class where you implement your synth function.

-Example usage:
+## Example usage

+First, create a class file where you inherit the PersistentMainFX class and implement a synthFunc:
 ```
-// In a class file:
+// In a class file, eg MainHPF.sc
 MainHPF : PersistentMainFX{
   *synthFunc{
     ^{|bus=0, freq=50|